Premier of Manitoba, Canada, Brian Pallister announces a new Labour Market Strategy for Immigration

 Manitoba, Canada is growing through immigration.
 Over the past 10 years, almost 130,000 people from all over the world have made a new home in the welcoming communities of our prosperous Canadian province.

-You can help us build a better future in Manitoba by:
+Build a better future in Manitoba by:

 - Applying to the MPNP or choosing another route to immigrate to Manitoba